OUR RESTAURANT RECOMMENDATIONS

-Hands down the best pizza on the Outer Banks is Gidget's.
+Along with Nino's above, the best pizza on the Outer Banks includes Gidget's.
 Great pasta, too.
 They deliver in Avon, right to the condo.
 Unlike most others, you aren't paying $40.00 for a delivery pizza.
 Highly recommended.
 Even if Gidget's isn't delivering at that particular time, I'd recommended a short drive south to the Food Lion shopping center.

 Located in the Food Lion shopping center, these are gourmet burgers and sandwiches.
 HIGHLY RECOMMENDED!
 Take out or eat in.
 These people grind their own burgers on site.
 Check the link on the button above for a current menu.
 A copy of their menu is here.